mauricemach/coffeekup/README.md

     coffeekup FILE [> OUTPUT]

 See [/examples](http://github.com/mauricemach/coffeekup/tree/master/examples) for complete versions.
-Please note that even though all examples are given in coffeescript, you can also their plain javascript counterparts just fine.
+Please note that even though all examples are given in coffeescript, you can also use their plain javascript counterparts just fine.

 ## Caveats